CBD Oil for Cats & Dogs

 Is CBD Oil Safe for Pets?

-We recommend that you speak to your veterinarian about CBD oil for your pet, but as a whole it has been deemed safe for cats and dogs by vets.
+We recommend that you speak to your veterinarian about CBD oil for your pet.
+CBD that has been tested for purity by third-party verification, and has been shown to be free of pesticides, solvent residues, microbial contamination or heavy metals are generally considered safe by veterinarians.
 Research has found that CBD has no known toxicity and that you cannot overdose on it.
 It has been used medicinally for countless years across myriad cultures in humans, and anecdotal findings of usage in pets have been positive.
-The most common side effects in pets are lethargy/sedation and an allergic reaction (rare).
+The most common side effects in pets are lethargy/sedation, diarrhea, and an allergic reaction (rare).

 How Can CBD Oil Help Pets?